MLWhiz/mlwhiz/content/blog/2020-05-24-multitextclass.md

 You can find the full working code here on [Github](https://github.com/MLWhiz/data_science_blogs/tree/master/multiclass), or this [Kaggle Kernel](https://www.kaggle.com/mlwhiz/multiclass-text-classification-pytorch?scriptVersionId=30273958).

-Also, if you want to learn more about NLP, [here](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11503135394&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Flanguage-processing) is an excellent course.
+Also, if you want to learn more about NLP, [here](https://coursera.pxf.io/yRPoZB) is an excellent course.

-If you want to learn more about NLP, I would like to call out an excellent course on [Natural Language Processing](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11503135394&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Flanguage-processing) from the Advanced Machine Learning Specialization.
-Do check it out.
+If you want to know more about NLP, I would like to recommend this awesome [Natural Language Processing Specialization](https://coursera.pxf.io/9WjZo0).
+You can start for free with the 7-day Free Trial.
+This course covers a wide range of tasks in Natural Language Processing from basic to advanced: sentiment analysis, summarization, dialogue state tracking, to name a few.

 I am going to be writing more of such posts in the future too.
 Let me know what you think about the series.
 Follow me up at [Medium](https://mlwhiz.medium.com/) or Subscribe to my [blog](https://mlwhiz.ck.page/a9b8bda70c).